 Problems that can occur with this method:

 Color may look different because the input profile might not match the profile the designer used/assigned.
 For example when an image with text on top is processed and the text color is derived from a part of the image, changing the profile or intent with the image changes the color of the image relative to the text, not intended by the designer.
 Applying different profiles and or render intents to different elements (images and vectors for example) can seriously affect the appearance.
 Again the example where a text is set on top of an image, if the text is rendered with the AbCol RI and the image using the Perceptual RI, differences occur that were not in-tended.

 - Overprints, transparencies & blends

 These elements can dramatically change when applying profiles.
 For example an element which after con-version to ISO Coated v2 would result in C+M, but converted to the printer profile result in C+M+ a bit of K, underlying text in K would disappear, since in the latter case also K was generated.
 Also with transparencies color differences can occur since elements that would blend are maybe converted using a different RI.
 So overprints can “disappear” and blends can look different when assigning profiles.

 - Perceptual Intent

-Since perceptual intent changes all the colors in the file, not only the out of gamut ones, colors might look very different depending you convert to a standard like ISO Coated v2 or to the printer profile.
+Since perceptual intent changes all the colors in the file, not only the out of gamut ones, colors might look very different depending if you convert to a standard like ISO Coated v2 or to the printer profile.
 Next to the same job printed on different printers will look very different, since the gamut of the different devices can differ a lot and the Perceptual intent adapts all the colors to the output profile.